conduktor/conduktor-docs/docs/navigation/self-serve/index.md

 - For a presentation of Self-service and its key concepts, see [Get started with Self-service](/platform/guides/self-service-quickstart)
 - For the full definition of each resource, see [Self-service resource reference](/platform/reference/resource-reference/self-service/)

 ### Benefits for Central Platform team

 - Define the general rules of the game
 - Enforce naming conventions
 - Safeguard from invalid or expensive configurations (wrong replication factor, high partition number, ...)
 - Declare the Applications and their rights

 ### Benefits for Applications teams

 - Autonomy and responsibility over their resources
 - Isolation with Application namespaces
 - Collaboration through permission delegation without any help from the Central Platform team
 - Discoverability through Topic Catalog

 ## Concepts

 Self-service relies on a central concept, the **Application**, which dictates **ownership** of Kafka resources.

 Below outlines the relationships between [Self-service resources](/platform/reference/resource-reference/self-service).

 ![Self-service Concepts](assets/self-service-concepts.png)

 ## Central Platform team resources

 ### Application

 An application represents a streaming app or data pipeline that is responsible for producing, consuming or processing data from Kafka.
-Applications give business context to Kafka resources (topics, consumer groups & subjects) that directly relate to the functioning of that application or pipeline.
+Applications give business context to Kafka resources (topics, consumer groups and subjects) that directly relate to the functioning of that application or pipeline.

 **Example**

 ````yaml
 ---
 apiVersion: "self-service/v1"